bugzy108/bugzy108/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

-- Using Linux commands to manage file permissions [File permissions in Linux for portifolio.pdf](https://github.com/user-attachments/files/17264020/File.permissions.in.Linux.for.portifolio.pdf)
+- Using Linux commands to manage file permissions [File permissions in Linux for portifolio (1).pdf](https://github.com/user-attachments/files/17297178/File.permissions.in.Linux.for.portifolio.1.pdf)

 - Conducting a security Audit
 - Applying filters to SQL queries